sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 ### Count limits

 Aggregation search queries that run proactively are run with `count:50000`.
 This default can be changed using the site setting `insights.aggregations.proactiveResultLimit`.
-If the number of results exceeds this limit, the user can choose to explictly run the aggregation, and these explictly-run aggregations use `count:all`.
+If the number of results exceeds this limit, the user can choose to explicitly run the aggregation, and these explicitly-run aggregations use `count:all`.

 ### Best effort aggregation